CoursesCourses for the English Major

 Studies in Visual Culture

 In a world increasingly dominated by images, the power of one’s “face card” seems increasingly important.
 This course explores contemporary manipulations of the face in photography, film, and digital media to understand the significance of the face in current debates over desire, identity, and surveillance.
-We will examine works in a variety of genres, including Ruth Ozeki’s The Face: A Time Code (2015), the 1995 documentary Shinjuku Boys, Kim Kardashian’s Selfish (2015), the YouTube makeup tutorials of Nikkie de Jager, and other works.
+We will examine works in a variety of contemporary media, including Ruth Ozeki’s The Face: A Time Code (2015), Kim Kardashian’s Selfish (2015), YouTube makeup tutorials of the early 2000s, and other works.
 There will be a creative option for the final project.

 Gender, Race, Ethnicity, Disability, and Sexuality Studies